 - Path alias and redirects now comes pre-installed.

 - Media browser for uploading and adding images

 - Scheduler to schedule published content

-- All contrib modules and themes are displayed directly on Backdrop so you can install it from within your Backdrop admin UI (just like how WordPress does it as well).
+- All contrib modules and themes are displayed directly in Backdrop so you can install it from the Backdrop admin UI (just like how WordPress does it as well).

 - Layouts, you can defined new layout regions for your content types, nodes, terms and pages.

 These are some of the improvements i noticed during my test drive of Backdrop.
 There are more, you can see a list of updates at: https://backdropcms.org/user-guide/project-history

 - Backdrop frontpage (ie, homepage) is plain and dull.
 There is no help on the frontpage but I guess that is okay as most of it can be found in the user dashboard.
 What i do want to see it is a demo content installation profile during installation process.
 This can be very help for newcomers who want to see how things are build out in Backdrop.